 Mobile Escape brings the escape room to you.
-Starting in 2016, brothers-in-law Paul Harvey and Eric Reynolds towed large cargo trailers ..., which contained escape rooms, to events across Alberta.
-Over 100,000 students went through their escape rooms before the pandemic.
+Starting in 2016, brothers-in-law Paul Harvey and Eric Reynolds towed large cargo trailers ..., containing escape rooms to events across Alberta.
+More than 100,000 students went through their escape rooms before the pandemic.
 COVID-19 shut down their main business model in minutes – but they didn’t fold up.
 After three weeks of brainstorming and hiring staff with new competencies, they pivoted to an entirely new business model.
 They’re now a global business that has people all over the world playing #EscapeMail – an escape room in an envelope.
 Their 12-episode series features mind-boggling puzzles, paper crafting, video narratives and interactive materials.
 They’ve sold to dozens of countries, won industry awards and earned more revenue in 2020 than in any previous year.

 Bliss Skateboard Shop sells skateboards and accessories in the border city of Windsor, Ontario.
 The City of Roses was without such ... a specialty store when owner Sasha Senior, a mother of two boys, opened its doors.
 Senior describes herself as one of the first Black women to open a skateboard shop in North America.
 When she first launched Bliss she thought the property would be a small hobby, but it really took off when she was forced to move more business online during the COVID-19 pandemic.
 It helped that Bliss garnered a lot of positive press on websites like The Berrics and magazines like Thrasher and Stoops.
 Boardz n The Hood, the company’s non-profit initiative, started as a grassroots movement to supply free boards to local kids.
 It also supplied two skateboard parks internationally, one in Uganda and one in Jamaica.
 Today, Bliss is looking to expand to other North American cities, continue its history of giving and to expand its inventory to scooters, roller skates and BMX products.